Private Pilot Glider, Oral Prep

 Rope break at 300 AGL?

-- Above 200 AGL, 180° turn back may be possible, if briefed and conditions allow
+- At or above 200 AGL, 180° turn back may be possible, if briefed and conditions allow

 - Land downwind on the remaining runway